INFORMSJoC/2021.1058/README.md

 ## Contents

 * `src`: source files for alfonso.
 Use `alfonso.m` for the oracle interface, `alfonso_simple` for the simple interface.
-* `scripts`: contains a number of optimization problems solved with `alfonso` or `alfonso_simple`:
+* `examples`: contains a number of optimization problems solved with `alfonso` or `alfonso_simple`:
-  * `scripts/random_lp`: solves a random linear programming problem using either interface.
+  * `examples/random_lp`: solves a random linear programming problem using either interface.
-  * `scripts/exp_design`: solves an optimal design of experiments problem.
+  * `examples/exp_design`: solves an optimal design of experiments problem.
-  * `scripts/poly_opt`: solves various polynomial optimization problems using sum-of-squares optimization.
+  * `examples/poly_opt`: solves various polynomial optimization problems using sum-of-squares optimization.
-  * `scripts/portfolio`: solves a mean-risk portfolio optimization problem with a factor risk model and market impact.
+  * `examples/portfolio`: solves a mean-risk portfolio optimization problem with a factor risk model and market impact.

 ## Additional information